 You can use battle ropes in conjunction with, before or after any of these activities.

-It's also possible to make battle ropes a part of
+It's also possible to make battle ropes a part of a HIIT circuit.

 Just incorporate a few segments of battle ropes moves with your other strength, conditioning and cardio intervals to get a fantastic total-body workout in no time

 You Have to Go to the Gym to Use Battle Ropes?
 Absolutely not!